Estimated reading time: 16 minutes

 Did you know that there are five stages of intimacy in relationships?
 These stages develop over time and each stage has specific skills that can be learnt and practiced.

 We enter into love relationships with hopes and wishes, but without a manual on how to be in relationships.
-This leads to inevitable relationship conflicts, where couples find themselves unskilled in how to identify their needs, how to ask for what they want or how to practice new ways of behaving and responding.
+This leads to inevitable relationship conflicts, where couples find themselves unskilled in how to identify their thoughts, feelings and needs, how to ask for what they want or how to practice new ways of behaving and responding.

 Deliberate practice